 Social LobbyMap comes at a moment when many countries are regulating their Human Rights Due Diligence processes, including in regional negotiations.
 In this atmosphere, lobbying around human rights will be increasingly prevalent.

 The first phase covers 122 entities: 74 companies and 48 industry associations.
-By analysing the industry associations, we are ensuring wide coverage.
+By analysing the trade associations, we are ensuring wide coverage.

 Entities were chosen considering: